This month our kids activities are ocean themed. Care to join us, it’s easy!

 A Note for Beginning Counters

 There is a delicate balance between correcting little kids and building their confidence.
 I didn’t correct his patterns until he was able to consistently make an AB pattern (blue,yellow,blue, yellow, blue yellow) and notice on his OWN if there was a mistake which was about 4.5.

-This is my ALL TIME favorite puzzle!
-It’s beautiful AND it helps kids learn about to count.
+This is our ALL TIME favorite puzzle!
+It’s beautiful AND it helps kids learn to count.

-They can count in sequence or look at the number of the ocean animals to find and then count them.
-For example: 1 Whale, then he finds, counts and touches that animal.
+They can count in sequence or look at the number of the ocean animals to find and then count them, for example: 1 whale, then he finds, counts and touches the whale.

 - art supplies (beads, pearler beads, pipe cleaners, twine, craft pom-poms, googly eyes, sea shells, stickers, etc.)